-(Editor’s note: In November 2013 the frequency/channel arrangement is under discussion and has to be reedited after agreement.)

 Additionally it is noted that more channels are available in some Regions, see RR Appendix 18 footnotes w, x, y.
 An example of the possible utilization of these channels is given in Table 3.

 Table 3

 VHF data exchange – table of regional frequencies (MHz)